Building apartment housing for people disabled

 An outdoor clothesline should be provided for the renters.
 It saves money and some people do better with air-dried clothes, rather than clothes dried at high heat.

 People with MCS usually also have food allergies and intolerances to a lot of processed foods.
 They therefore generally cook all meals from scratch.
 The kitchen must be large enough for this purpose.

 They also tend to use regular plates to eat off, not paper plates or other throw-away items.
 That means the sink and sink areas need to be suitable for daily dish washing.
 A dishwashing machine will be bothersome to many people and can be omitted.

 Some of the safer paints available are not as durable as regular paints.
 It is important to protect painted areas against splashes in the kitchen, both around the stove and over the counters.
 A two-foot (60 cm) backsplash is adequate.
 It can be made with wall tiles.

 The stove and the refrigerator should not be placed up against a wall to a bedroom, as the noise, vibration and radiation can be a problem during sleep or rest.

 The most common heating system is electric baseboard heaters that are permanently mounted on the walls.
 Low-EMF models are available.

-One place has radiant in-floor heating, which is the best.
+A few projects use radiant in-floor heating, which is the best.
 Second best are hot water baseboard heaters.

 Avoid forced air systems with air ducts.
 Those have many problems with condensation and mold growth, blowing dust, leaky ducts, etc. They should be avoided, unless they can be done with very short easy-to-clean ducts.